stepas-toliautas/enccs-instructor-training/content/teaching-style.md

 ---

-## CodeRefinery Curriculum and Reverse Instructional Design (with recommendations for HPC carpentries)
+### ENCCS Curriculum and Reverse Instructional Design (with recommendations for HPC carpentries)

 When writing a CodeRefinery lesson, we take a “reverse” approach to instruction, as described in Wiggins and McTighe’s